entur/cloud-logging/gcp/README.md

 # See also

 ## OWASP Dependency check supressions
-Avoid [OWASP dependency supressions](dependencycheck-root-suppression.xml) flagging our dependencies as dependencies.
+Avoid [OWASP dependency supressions](dependencycheck-root-suppression.xml) flagging our dependencies as other people's dependencies.

 <details>
   <summary>Suppress</summary>